marcopennekamp/lore/spec/03-multi-functions.md

 We consider the following **turns:**

-1. The antagonist recognizes that she **cannot insert new product types**, that is, transform a part of $t$ that is not already a product type into a product type, since then $s$ would not be a subtype of $t$.
-(Product types can only be subtypes of product types and Any.)
+1. The antagonist recognizes that she **cannot insert new product types, component types, or declared types**, that is, transform a part of $t$ that is not already a product/component/declared type into a product/component/declared type, since then $s$ would not be a subtype of $t$.
+(These types can only be subtypes of types of the same kind and Any.)
 The hero is delighted that the antagonist doesn't throw futile cases at her.
-2. The antagonist tries to change an **abstract declared type** $d$ within $t$.
-To replace the declared type, she necessarily has to choose a strict subtype $d' < d$.
+2. The antagonist tries to change an **abstract declared or component type** $d$ within $t$.
+To replace the type, she necessarily has to choose a strict subtype $d' < d$.
 But then the hero points out that $\mathrm{ards}(t)$ is already replacing all abstract types with all their direct subtypes, so the antagonist's $s$ would be equal to at least one $s'$ or a subtype of it.
-3. The antagonist chooses to change a **concrete declared type** to some subtype.
+3. The antagonist chooses to change a **concrete declared or component type** to some subtype.
 But then, as $t$ must be abstract, the antagonist didn't get rid of the abstractness of $s$ and thus isn't making a valid turn for the purposes of the game.
 The hero points out as much.
-And if the antagonist changes both a concrete and an abstract declared type, case (2) holds.
+And if the antagonist changes both a concrete and an abstract declared or component type, case (2) holds.
 4. The antagonist tries to narrow an existing part $d$ within $t$ with an **intersection type**.
 We define $d' = d \texttt{ & } u$ for some arbitrary type $u$.
 Considering intersection type subtyping rules, we have $d' < d$.
 The antagonist also has to replace all abstract types so that $s$ is concrete.
 Thus, we have a subtype $s < t$ that is *equal* to a type $s' \in \mathrm{ards}(\mathrm{in}(f))$ except that there is a part $d'$ instead of $d$.
 By the rules of subtyping, the hero points out that $d' < d \implies s < s' < t$ and thus the move isn't valid.
 5. The antagonist, otherwise out of options, attempts to introduce a **sum type**.
 Taking any part $d$ within $t$, we define $d' = d \mid u$ for some arbitrary type $u$.
 But then, by the rules of subtyping, $d'$ is not a subtype of $d$; quite the contrary, as $d < d'$.
 Thus, if the antagonist introduces a sum type, $s < t$ does not hold and the antagonist cannot make this move.